grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

   - ref
 ---

-# About Hugo references
+# Links and cross references

 References are hyperlinks between pages.
-Hugo supports several types of references, and the references themselves can have different forms.
+Hugo supports several types of references and the references themselves can have different forms.

 You can split references into one of two categories: